xflr6/latexpages/README.rst

 Usage
 -----

-Create a working directory holding your plain-text INI file.
-Put all your documents into subdirectories with the same name as the corresponding ``.tex``
+Create a working directory holding your plain-text INI file with the latexpages configuration.
+Put all your documents into subdirectories with the same name as the corresponding ``.tex`` file:
-file:

 ::

     collection/
-        collection.ini
+        latexpages.ini
         article1/
             article1.tex
             references.bib